rl-institut/multi-vector-simulator/docs/simulating_with_the_mvs.rst

 Json file: mvs_config.json
 ##########################

-In combination especially with the planned graphical user interface for the MVS (EPA), a json file will be used to store and provide all input data necessary to understand relation.
-The Json file itself is created by the EPA, ie. there are no manual changes.
-You can use a specific Json input file if you want to test a simulation that has been made public online, one test simulation, or as a developer that has knowingly edited the Json file.

-As this requires to adhere to quite specific formatting rules, this can really only be recommended for advanced users.
+The structure of the Json file matches the one described by the `csv_elements` folder.
+The Json format is intended for easier exchange: via http requests for online services such as EPA for example

+Use of Json file is recommended for advanced users only.

-There can only be a single Json file in your input folder.
+There can only be a single Json file in your input folder and it must be named `mvs_config.json`.

-As some parameters in the Json file link to a time series provided as a CSV, the folder "time_series" should be present in your input folder, as clarified in the next section.
+An example of a Json file structure is available from the `default scenario <https://github.com/rl-institut/blob/dev/tests/inputs/mvs_config.json>`__ of the MVS

 Defining an energy system
 -------------------------